NASCAR Busch Series at Nazareth Speedway

-Stock car races in the now-NASCAR Xfinity Series were held at Nazareth Speedway in Nazareth, Pennsylvania between 1988 to 2004, after the owners, International Speedway Corporation, closed the facility.
-The race was replaced with a race (currently known as Mission 200 at The Glen) at Watkins Glen, another ISC-owned track.
+Stock car races in the now-NASCAR O'Reilly Auto Parts Series were held at Nazareth Speedway in Nazareth, Pennsylvania between 1988 to 2004, after the owners, International Speedway Corporation, closed the facility.
+The race was replaced with a race (currently known as Mission 200 at Watkins Glen) at Watkins Glen, another ISC-owned track.

-The race was originally held for 300 laps, but shortened to 200 laps in 1991.
-Tim Fedewa and Ron Hornaday Jr. are the only two drivers with multiple wins in this race, both winning the event twice.

-After the closure of the track, the Xfinity Series would return to racing in Pennsylvania when Pocono Raceway held its inaugural Xfinity Series event, the Pocono Green 250 in 2016.
-It was won by Kyle Larson after it was shortened by rain showers after just 53 of the scheduled 100 laps.
-Elliott Sadler was the only former Nazareth winner to start that race.
+After the closure of the track, the O'Reilly Series would return to racing in Pennsylvania when Pocono Raceway held its inaugural O'Reilly Series event, the Pocono Green 250 in 2016.